ExchangeUnion/docs/XU-TechnicalPaper.md

   - Alphapoint is a centralized commercial remarketer which requires fees
 - Users of Exchanges which are part of Exchange union directly swap assets with each other
   - Alphapoint does buy and sell on users behalf on another exchange, this is considered to become a legal issue in future
-- Alphapoint is limited to supported assets (atm only bitcoin?), Exchange Union supports all chains with a payment channel  implementation (Lightning, Raiden, Lumino)
+- Alphapoint is limited to supported assets (atm only bitcoin?), Exchange Union supports all chains with a payment channel  implementation (Lightning, Raiden, Trinity, Lumino)

 4.5.
 [Altcoin.io](https://www.altcoin.io/) / [Etherdelta](https://etherdelta.com) / [0x](https://0xproject.com/)